ialbert/biostar-central/docs/recipes/general.md

 - Add or remove collaborators to the project

-# How are recipes standardized amongst multiple users?
+# How are recipes standardized?

-Recipes are standardized using the

-**Cloning recipes**
+(TODO)

+We tackle the issue of standardization at the creation of recipes.

+Recipes can be cloned from one to another

+If different people are developing recipes,

+how do you standardise the way the recipes are created?

 # Where do recipes actually run when executed?

 The recipe runs from the `biostar-central` directory.